jasobrown/barker/README.md

 barker
 ======

-A collection of micro benchmarks using the [JMH](http://openjdk.java.net/projects/code-tools/jmh/) library
+A collection of micro benchmarks using the [JMH](http://openjdk.java.net/projects/code-tools/jmh/) library, by @jasobrown